Canadian Model Khloe Terae Leaves Little To The Imagination In Maple Leaf Bikini

-The skimpy two-piece boasted jeweled straps and flaunted the model’s toned arms, flat tummy, long, lean legs, and abundant cleavage as she hugged her arms in tightly to her mid-section and leaned over with a sultry stare on her face.
+The skimpy two piece boasted jeweled straps and flaunted the model’s toned arms, flat tummy, long legs, and abundant cleavage as she hugged her arms in tightly to her mid-section and leaned over with a sultry stare on her face.

 Khloe’s long, blond hair was parted down the middle and styled in cascading waves that fell down her back and brushed over her shoulders.
-She also opted for a full face of makeup in the shot, which included sculpted eyebrows, thick lashes, black eyeliner, and pink eye shadow.
+She also opted for a full face of makeup for the shot, which included sculpted eyebrows, thick lashes, black eyeliner, and pink eyeshadow.
 She added a shimmering glow on her face, pink blush to bring out her cheekbones, and a bright red lipstick to complete the glam look.

-Meanwhile, many of the model’s 2.3 million followers quickly began to show their love for the snap by clicking the like button over 4,700 times while leaving 125 comments within the first hour after it was posted.
+Many of the model’s 2.3 million followers quickly began to show their love for the snap by clicking the “like” button over 4,700 times while leaving 125 comments within the first hour after it was posted.

 “Happy wcw to you beautiful sweetheart and amazing queen,” one of Khloe’s Instagram followers stated in the comments section of the photo.